fubark/cosmic/cscript/README.md

 TODO

 ### Access Control
 Declarations are all public.
-Fields and declarations can have a private annotation but it isn't enforced and only serves to ignore the autocompletion in the code editor.
+Fields and declarations can have a `@private` annotation but it isn't enforced and only serves to ignore the autocompletion in the code editor.

 <details>
 <summary>Explain</summary>
 The author may not know all use cases of their library so this removes friction for users to access the library internals.